Lawmakers engage public on trade and what it means to Kansas

 “Wichita is the biggest city in the state and we need to act like the biggest city in the state,” said Frye.
 “And that means we need to lead in example with our trade, with innovation and immigration policies and how we are going to build a better community for Kansas. “

-Congressman Ron Estes, (R) Kansas, said he is listening to the call for more exports.
+Congressman Ron Estes, R-Kansas, says he is listening to the call for more exports.

 Page says she wants Kansans to speak up to voice their opinions on trade.